jschnab/systems_design/key-value-store/README.md

 Contrary to tables, which are segmented in separate files, there is a single database file.
-Partial writing to this file could irremediably corrupt the database, so we always write all master table paths to the the database WAL, and also back to the database file.
+Partial writing to this file could irremediably corrupt the database, so we always write all master table paths to the database WAL, and also back to the database file.
 This way, the full file containing all master table paths can be restored from the WAL.